-Carla is a partner in the Public Finance group, where her practice focuses on the tax requirements relating to bonds issued by state and local governments.
+Carla is a partner in the Project Finance and Public Finance group, where her practice focuses on the tax requirements relating to bonds issued by state and local governments.

-Previously, I was an attorney and Assistant Branch Chief in the Tax-Exempt Bond Branch of the Office of Chief Counsel at the Internal Revenue Service, where I was responsible for drafting published guidance and rulings, including guidance relating to Build America Bonds and other direct-pay obligations as well as disaster area bonds.
+Previously, I was an attorney and assistant branch chief in the Tax-Exempt Bond Branch of the Office of Chief Counsel (Financial Institutions and Products) at the IRS, where I was responsible for drafting published guidance and rulings, including guidance relating to Build America Bonds and other direct-pay obligations, as well as disaster area bonds.
 I also served as the Chief Counsel representative to the Tax-Exempt Bond Focus Group, which provides assistance to IRS agents in connection with examinations of tax-exempt bond issues.
-My experience at the government provides a unique perspective when counseling clients on issues relating to IRS bond audits and ongoing compliance with the tax rules, including the permitted uses of bond-financed facilities and actions that can be taken to remediate post-issuance noncompliance.
+My experience in the government provides a unique perspective when counseling clients on issues relating to IRS bond audits and ongoing compliance with the tax rules, including the permitted uses of bond-financed facilities and actions that can be taken to remediate post-issuance noncompliance.

 Georgetown University Law Center, J.D., cum laude